statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 ```js
 setCartNote(string: cartId, string: note)
 ```
 Sets a note that will be attached to the cart.
+This will overwrite existing cart notes.

 ### addLines